 Spring 2017 Orientation RSVP

-Please Note: If you want to receive your student ID you must arrive on time to have your photo taken
+Please Note: If you want to receive your student ID, then you must arrive on time to have your photo taken.
+Please bring your Government-issued ID.

 As the first step in the registration process, ALL students must meet with an advisor in the Office of Student Services.